celery/kombu/docs/userguide/serialization.rst

 ======================================

 In some cases, you don't need your message data to be serialized.
-If you pass in a plain string or Unicode object as your message, then `Kombu` will not waste cycles serializing/deserializing the data.
+If you pass in a plain string or Unicode object as your message and a custom `content_type`, then `Kombu` will not waste cycles serializing/deserializing the data.

-You can optionally specify a `content_type` and `content_encoding` for the raw data::
+You can optionally specify a `content_encoding` for the raw data::

     >>> with open("~/my_picture.jpg", "rb") as fh: